-- Ans. (d) Gases present in the air are separated by fractional distillation of the liquefied air.
-Boiling points of the gases present in the air are very close.
-Hence, simple distillation is not suitable for separating these gases. - 13.
-Assertion: Melting of ice is a physical change.
+- Ans. (c) A suspension is a heterogeneous mixture.
+Particles of a suspension are big enough to scatter light.
+When a suspension of chalk powder in water is left undisturbed for some time, its particles settle at the bottom of the mixture.
+This breaks the suspension and it does not scatter light. - Assertion: Melting of ice is a physical change.
 Reason: Interconversion among different states of matter is a chemical change. - Ans. (c) Interconversion among different states of matter is a physical change because it does not change the chemical composition of a substance.
-In melting, a substance changes

-14. Assertion: Electric wires are made of copper and aluminium.
+In melting, a substance changes from the solid state to the liquid state.
+Thus, melting of ice is a physical change. - 10.
+Assertion: Electric wires are made of copper and aluminium.